Krishan36/UK-General-Election/README.md

 # UK General Election (2010 - 2019) Power BI Dashboard

-This Power BI dashboard offers a comprehensive and interactive analysis of the **UK General Elections from 2010 to 2019**, covering the 2010, 2015, 2017, and 2019 electoral cycles.
+This Power BI dashboard offers a comprehensive and interactive analysis of the **UK General Elections from 2010 to 2019**, covering the 2010, 2015, 2017, and 2019 elections.

 ## Key Features